Benchmarking Knowledge-Extraction Attack and Defense on Retrieval-Augmented Generation: Experiments

 \subsection{$\mathbf{Q}_3$-Generation Stage Analysis}

 This section examines extraction performance at the generation stage, focusing on how different prompting \texttt{COMMAND}s impact LLMs in repeating retrieved contents in generation.
-We conduct two ablation studies in Figure~\ref{fig-ab-gen}: \textbf{(Left)} varying the generator across open (Llama3-8B-Instruct and Qwen2.5-7B-Instruct) and closed (GPT-4o-mini, GPT-4o) source models, and \textbf{(Right)} comparing four \texttt{COMMAND} designs that differ in how explicitly they instruct the generator to reproduce retrieved content: \textit{SMPL}, a minimal repeat request; \textit{MED}~\cite{zeng2024good}, which prepends an override instruction (e.g., "ignore all previous instructions") before \textit{SMPL}; \textit{JAILBREAK}~\cite{cohen2024unleashing,wei2023jailbroken}, which uses role-play jailbreak prompts to encourage verbatim reproduction; and \textit{CPLX}~\cite{jiang2025feedback}, which provides multi-step instructions guiding context copying. \texttt{COMMAND} details are in Appendix~\ref{app-commands}.
+We conduct two ablation studies in Figure~\ref{fig-ab-gen}: \textbf{(Left)} varying the generator across open (Llama3-8B-Instruct and Qwen2.5-7B-Instruct) and closed (GPT-4o-mini, GPT-4o) source models, and \textbf{(Right)} comparing four \texttt{COMMAND} designs that differ in how explicitly they instruct the generator to reproduce retrieved content: \textit{SMPL}, a minimal repeat request; \textit{MED}~\cite{zeng2024good}, which prepends an override instruction (e.g., "ignore all previous instructions") before \textit{SMPL}; \textit{JAILBREAK}~\cite{cohen2024unleashing,wei2023jailbroken}, which uses role-play jailbreak prompts to encourage verbatim reproduction; and \textit{CPLX}~\cite{jiang2025feedback}, which provides multi-step instructions to guide the context copying.